Shaul Bustan

-Shaul Bustan (שאול בוסתן; born 1983 in Beer-Sheva), is an Israeli composer, conductor, Oud player, mandolinist and double bassist who has worked with several influential orchestras and ensembles throughout Israel, Germany, Austria, Netherlands and the USA including the Israel Philharmonic Orchestra, the Los Angeles Jewish Symphony, Koninklijke Harmoniekapel Delft, the Tiroler Ensemble für Neue Musik and klezmer-maestro Giora Feidman.
+Shaul Bustan (שאול בוסתן; born 1983 in Beer-Sheva), is an Israeli composer, conductor and Oud player who has worked with several influential orchestras and ensembles throughout Israel, Germany, Austria, Netherlands and the USA including the Israel Philharmonic Orchestra, the Los Angeles Jewish Symphony, Koninklijke Harmoniekapel Delft, the Tiroler Ensemble für Neue Musik and klezmer-maestro Giora Feidman.

 His works have been performed by most of Israel's orchestras and ensembles, including the Israel Philharmonic Orchestra, the Raanana Symphonette, the Israeli Sinfonietta Beer Sheva, the Caprizma Ensemble, and the Meitar Ensemble.

 He was the musical director and composer of the German theatre company Das letzte Kleinod (The Last Treasure).
 Currently he is the conductor and musical director of several choirs in Berlin.

 From 2015 to March 2017, he was a member of Das Rotem Ensemble (Rotem is an Israeli name of a flower), a Berlin-based musical group, consisting of Bustan (bass), Avner Geiger (flute), and Tom Dayan (drum).
 The Israeli musicians all studied at Jerusalem Academy of Music and Dance and formed their ensemble after moving to Germany.
 Bustan composes their music, arrangements of Israeli melodies.

 With new partners, he renamed his trio the Shaul Bustan Trio, with himself playing bass percussion and oud, with cello and violin.